 The university's Emergency Management Office conducts comprehensive annual training pertaining to fire prevention, response, and safety for Residential Life staff, including Residential Life professional staff and Resident Advisors, and Fraternity and other house managers, who in turn share that information with residents.
-In addition, basic fire safety information is provided to all new university employees as part of the Human Resources Orientation and to all Building Emergency Preparedness Coordinators.
-The university conducts 124 fire drills in the university-managed residential areas each year, at different times of day and on different days of the week.
+In addition, basic fire safety information is provided to all Building Emergency Preparedness Coordinators.
+The university conducts fire drills in the university-managed residential areas each year, at different times of day and on different days of the week.
 The goal of these drills is to reinforce with students the proper procedures to follow in the event of an actual fire.
 Staff members are also present to then discuss with those who evacuated the building what they did well, and what needed to be improved.
 Staff also walk through the buildings during these drills to ensure that all equipment is working properly, and to inspect the building for any fire safety concerns.

-Procedures Students and Employees Should Follow in Case of a Fire:
+Procedures Students Should Follow in Case of a Fire: